muxal37/C-course/README.md

-# I will be posting my solutions of school problems in here.
+# I will be posting my solutions of my Uni's C-course problems in here.